mycognosist/esp8266_dht11_udp/README.md

 # esp8266_dht11_udp

-Connect to local WiFi network with an ESP8266 and respond to UDP requests on port 3210 with temperature and humidity readings from attached DHT11.
+Connect to local WiFi network with an ESP8266 and respond to UDP requests with temperature and humidity readings from attached DHT11 sensor.

  - Upload `esp8266_dht11_udp.ino` to your ESP8266
  - Open the serial terminal: `cu -l /dev/ttyUSB0 -s 115200`